Indonesian quake toll jumps to 832 dead as rescuers struggle

 Questions are sure to be asked why warning systems set up around the country after that disaster appear to have failed on Friday.

-The meteorological and geophysics agency BMKG issued a tsunami warning after the Friday quake but lifted it 34 minutes later, drawing criticism it had withdrawn it too quickly.
+The meteorological and geophysics agency BMKG issued a tsunami warning after the quake but lifted it 34 minutes later, drawing criticism it had been too hasty.
 But officials said they estimated the waves had hit while the warning was in force.

-Hundreds of people had gathered for a festival on Palu’s beach when the water smashed onshore at dusk.
-A disaster official said the tsunami travelled across the sea at speeds of 800 kph (500 mph) before striking the shore.
+Hundreds of people had gathered for a festival on Palu’s beach when the water surged ashore.
+A disaster official said the tsunami traveled across the sea at speeds of 800 kph (500 mph) before striking the shore.

-Video footage on social media showed waves surging ashore in huge swirls of debris as people scattered.
+Video footage on social media showed water and whirls of debris rushing in as people scattered.

 Questions have been raised about what caused the tsunami, with speculation an underwater landslide was to blame.

-The BMKG said its closest sensor, about 200 km (125 miles) from Palu, had only recorded an “insignificant”, six-cm (2.5 inches) wave, while researchers said it was surprising the quake, which was recorded as a “strike-slip” event, when tectonic plates move horizontally against each other rather than vertically, had generated a tsunami.
+The BMKG said its closest sensor, about 200 km (125 miles) from Palu, had only recorded an “insignificant”, 6 cm (2.5 inches) wave, while researchers said it was surprising the quake, which was recorded as a “strike-slip”, when tectonic plates move horizontally against each other rather than vertically, had generated a tsunami.

 “It may be that the shock of the quake triggered a landslide underwater,” Abdul Muhari, who heads a tsunami research team that advises the government, told Reuters.